Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Description of the bijection

 \begin{itemize} \item[1.]
-If $d_1 > 1$ and the vertex with first label $d_1$ is white, we connect $d_1-1$ thorns to it.
-If the vertex with first label $d_1$ is black, we connect $d_1-1$ thorns to the ascending white vertex on its left.
+If $d_1 > 1$ and $d_1$ is the label of a (white) vertex, we connect $d_1-1$ thorns to it.
+If a child of a white vertex has label $d_1$, we connect $d_1-1$ thorns to the ascending white vertex on the left of child $d_1$.

 \item[2.]
-For $1<l<p_1+p_2-1$, if $d_l > d_{l-1}+1$ we follow one of the four following cases:\\ (a) $d_l$ and $d_{l-1}$ are both the first label of white vertices in $\Upsilon''$, white vertex $d_l$ (short for vertex corresponding to $d_l$) has no black descendant and it is the white vertex following $d_{l-1}$ in the white RLT of $\Upsilon''$.
-If so, we connect $d_l - d_{l-1}-1$ thorns to $d_{l}$.\\ (b) $d_l$ is the first label of a black vertex and $d_{l-1}$ is the first label of a white one, then black vertex $d_{l}$ is the leftmost descendant of the white vertex following $d_{l-1}$.
-If so, we connect $d_l - d_{l-1}-1$ thorns to the ascending white vertex of $d_l$ on its left\\ (c) $d_l$ is the first label of a white vertex and $d_{l-1}$ is the first label of a black one, then the black vertex $d_{l-1}$ is the rightmost descendant of $d_l$.
-If so, we connect $d_l - d_{l-1}-1$ thorns to $d_l$ on the right of $d_{l-1}$\\ (d) Finally, if $d_l$ and $d_{l-1}$ are both the first label of black vertices, these two vertices have the same white ascending vertex.
-We connect $d_l - d_{l-1}-1$ thorns to the ascending white vertex between these two black vertices. \item[3.]
-If $d_{p_1+p_2-1}<n$, we connect $n- d_{p_1+p_2-1}-1$ thorns to the root vertex on the right of its rightmost black descendant. \end{itemize} We summarize these different cases in Table \ref{rulesthorns}.
+For $1<l<p_1+p_2-1$, if $d_l > d_{l-1}+1$ we follow one of the four following cases:\\ (a) $d_l$ and $d_{l-1}$ are both the label of white vertices in $\Upsilon''$, white vertex $d_l$ (short for vertex corresponding to $d_l$) has no child and it is the white vertex following $d_{l-1}$ in the white RLT of $\Upsilon''$.
+If so, we connect $d_l - d_{l-1}-1$ thorns to $d_{l}$.\\ (b) $d_l$ is the first label of a child and $d_{l-1}$ is the first label of a white one, then $d_{l}$ is the leftmost child of the white vertex following $d_{l-1}$.
+If so, we connect $d_l - d_{l-1}-1$ thorns to the ascending white vertex of $d_l$ on its left\\ (c) $d_l$ is the first label of a white vertex and $d_{l-1}$ is the first label of a child, then $d_{l-1}$ is the rightmost child of $d_l$.
+If so, we connect $d_l - d_{l-1}-1$ thorns to $d_l$ on the right of $d_{l-1}$\\ (d) Finally, if $d_l$ and $d_{l-1}$ are both the first label of children, they have the same white ascending vertex.
+We connect $d_l - d_{l-1}-1$ thorns to the ascending white vertex between them. \item[3.]
+If $d_{p_1+p_2-1}<n$, we connect $n- d_{p_1+p_2-1}-1$ thorns to the root vertex on the right of its rightmost child. \end{itemize}

 Again, we can think of this as adding a thorn to the the white vertices for each element of $[n]$ not included in $\mathbf{d}$.